About

 Leadership

 Anjali Krishnamurti is a freshman at Harvard University.
 She is also a co-founder and executive director of Vote16NJ.
+She has also worked on several campaigns and other civic engagement oriented organizations.
 When she is not participating in politics, Anjali runs the nonprofit Metamorphic Mentoring, which provides free mentoring services to young people in her community.

 Our Coalition